SwedbankPay/developer.swedbankpay.com/payments/invoice/direct.md

 ## Introduction

-* To create an invoice payment, you need to collect all purchase information and make a `POST` request towards Swedbank Pay.
+1. Collect all purchase information and send it in a `POST` request to Swedbank Pay.
+1. Include personal information (SSN and postal code) and send it to Swedbank Pay.
-* You also need to collect social security number (SSN) / person number and postal number from the consumer, and make another `POST` request towards PayEx in order to retrieve the name and address from the consumer.
+1. Make a new `POST` request towards Swedbank Pay to retrieve the name and address of the customer.
-* To create the authorization transaction, you need to calculate the final price / amount, and make a third `POST` request where you send in the consumer data.
+1. Create an authorization transaction by calculating the final price / amount.
+1. Make a third `POST` request with consumer data as input.
-* To get the authorization result, you need  to follow up with a `GET` request using the `paymentID` received in the first step.
+1. Send a  `GET` request with the `paymentID` to get the authorization result
-* Finally, when you are ready to ship your order, you will have to make a `POST` request to make a Capture. **At this point Swedbank Pay will generate the invoice to the consumer.**
+1. Make a Capture by creating a `POST` request

+  **By making a Capture, Swedbank Pay will generate the invoice to the consumer and the order is ready for shipping.**

 ## Options before posting a payment